NateDreier/Learn_Python/README.md

 naming convention is `chapter#_programName.py`

 ## Challenges
-First challenge to work up to is FizzBuzz, print the numbers one through thirty.
+[COMPLETE] Challenge 1: First challenge to work up to is FizzBuzz, print the numbers one through thirty.
 If a number is divisible by 3, instead print Fizz if a number is divisible by 5, print Buzz.

+Challenge 2: TCP Echo server.
+Write a server which reads off a socket, capitalizes all the text sent to it and then sends it back to the client.

 ## notes